Clarence Thomas: College of the Holy Cross and Yale Law School

 On June 4, 1971, Thomas graduated cum laude from Holy Cross with a Bachelor of Arts, ranked ninth in his class.
-He applied to and was accepted by Yale Law School, Harvard Law School, and the University of Pennsylvania Law School.
-That same year, Thomas entered Yale Law School as one of twelve black students.
-Yale offered him the best financial aid package, and he was attracted to the civil rights activism of some of its faculty members.
-Finding it difficult to keep up with the school's expectations, Thomas struggled to connect with students from upper-class backgrounds.
-He enrolled in Yale's most difficult courses and became a student of the property law scholar Quintin Johnstone, his favorite professor.
+He then applied to and was accepted by Yale Law School and Harvard Law School.
+He chose Yale, where he became one of its only 12 black law students, and specialized in accounting law, antitrust law, and tax law.
+The school had offered him the most financial aid, and he was attracted to the civil rights activism of some of its faculty members.
+As a law student, he enrolled in Yale's most difficult courses, became a member of the Black Law Students' Association, and studied under property law scholar Quintin Johnstone, his favorite professor.
 Johnstone remembered Thomas as having "performed very well".
-Guido Calabresi, the dean of Yale Law School, described Thomas and fellow student Hillary Clinton as "both excellent students [who] had the same kind of reputation".
+Guido Calabresi, the dean of Yale Law School, called Thomas and fellow student Hillary Clinton "both excellent students [who] had the same kind of reputation".

-Under Johnstone's supervision, Thomas completed his law school senior dissertation, a thesis on bar exams, and received honors.
+Under Johnstone's supervision, Thomas wrote a senior law dissertation, a thesis on bar exams, and received honors.
 He graduated from Yale with his Juris Doctor in 1974.
 After graduation, he sought to enter private practice as a corporate lawyer in Atlanta, Georgia.
 Because prospective law firms assumed he was accepted because of affirmative action, he was disappointed with his experience at Yale.
 Thomas thought the law firms "asked pointed questions, unsubtly suggesting that they doubted I was as smart as my grades indicated".
 In his 2007 memoir, he wrote: "I peeled a fifteen-cent sticker off a package of cigars and stuck it on the frame of my law degree to remind myself of the mistake I'd made by going to Yale.
 I never did change my mind about its value."
 Hill, Jones, and Farrington, the Savannah law firm where Thomas had interned the previous summer, offered him a job upon graduation, but he declined.